elixir-lang/elixir/lib/elixir/pages/getting-started/keywords-and-maps.md

     select: w
 ```

-Although we can pattern match on keyword lists, it is rarely done in practice since pattern matching on lists requires the number of items and their order to match:
+Although we can pattern match on keyword lists, it is not done in practice since pattern matching on lists requires the number of items and their order to match:

 ```elixir
 iex> [a: a] = [a: 1]